 Thanks to mddancesport.com for this list of dance tempos for American and International Style dances.
 Click and scroll down to see this handy chart.

 The International VW consists of just a few patterns.
 But, you’ll find it’s absolutely mesmerizing to watch.
 For one thing, the smoothness of the dance seems impossible considering the speed at which the couple is moving.
 It’s both serene and elegant.

 On the other hand, American VW seems playful and almost flirty.
 Moving in and out of closed dance position creates a game-like feel, almost like Hide and Go Seek.

 By the way, it’s become one of the most popular styles for the wedding first dance.

 What does it look like?

-Before you rush to the studio to tell your teacher you want to learn this amazing dance, slow down.
-For the purpose of safety, I’m gonna recommend that you spend some time with slow Waltz first.
-Better safe than sorry.
+Before rushing to the studio to tell your teacher you want to learn this amazing dance, hold your horses.
+For the purpose of safety, I’m gonna recomment you spend some time with slow Waltz first.
+You know, better safe than sorry.

-For some more Waltz love, read the Dance Safari post, “Types of Waltz in Ballroom Dancing“.
+For more Waltz love, read the Dance Safari post, “Types of Waltz in Ballroom Dancing“.